ls1intum/Artemis/src/main/resources/templates/codeofconduct/README.md

 ## Scope

-This Code of Conduct applies within all communication channels.
+This Code of Conduct applies within all messages channels.

 ## Reporting